agarwalvaibhav0211/expressjs-flash/README.md

 For an example using connect-flash in an Express app, refer to the [express3](https://github.com/agarwalvaibhav0211/expressjs-flash/tree/master/examples) example.

+## Feature Requests and Contributions

+If you want a Feature to be added to this module, you can either open an [issue](https://github.com/agarwalvaibhav0211/expressjs-flash/issues) or contribute yourself to the package on dev branch

 ## Tests

     $ npm install --dev